Panini Group: History

-In 1970 Panini began publishing L'Almanacco Illustrato del Calcio Italiano (The Illustrated Guide to Italian Football), after purchasing the rights from publishing house Carcano.
+In 1970, Panini began publishing L'Almanacco Illustrato del Calcio Italiano (The Illustrated Guide to Italian Football), after purchasing the rights from publishing house Carcano.
 Panini also published its first FIFA World Cup trading cards and sticker album for the 1970 World Cup in Mexico, in addition to using multilingual captions and selling stickers outside of Italy for the first time.
-Initiating a craze for collecting and trading stickers, Panini's stickers were an instant hit, with The Guardian stating in the UK, “the tradition of swapping duplicate [World Cup] stickers was a playground fixture during the 1970s and 1980s.”
-Another first for Panini, in the early 1970s, was introducing self-adhesive stickers as opposed to using glue.
+Initiating a craze for collecting and trading stickers, Panini's stickers were an instant hit, with The Guardian stating in the United Kingdom, “the tradition of swapping duplicate [World Cup] stickers was a playground fixture during the 1970s and 1980s.”
+Another first for Panini, in the early 1970s, it began introducing self-adhesive stickers as opposed to using glue.

-In 1986 Panini created a museum of figurines which they donated to the city of Modena in 1992.
+In 1986, Panini created a museum of figurines, which they donated to the city of Modena in 1992.
 Panini begins assembling each World Cup squad for their sticker album a few months before they are officially announced by each nation, which means surprise call-ups often do not feature in their album.
-A notable example of this was 17-year-old Brazilian striker Ronaldo who was called up for the Brazil squad for the 1994 FIFA World Cup.
+A notable example of this was 17-year-old Brazilian striker Ronaldo, who was called up for the Brazil squad for the 1994 FIFA World Cup.

 In May 2006, Panini partnered with The Coca-Cola Company and Tokenzone to produce the first virtual sticker album for the 2006 FIFA World Cup.
 The album was viewable in at least 10 different languages, such as Portuguese, Dutch, English, French, German, Greek, Italian, Japanese, Korean and Spanish.
 For the 2014 World Cup, three million FIFA.com users took part in the Panini Digital Sticker Album contest.
-Panini developed an app for the 2018 World Cup where fans could collect and swap virtual stickers.
+Panini developed an app for the 2018 World Cup, where fans could collect and swap virtual stickers.
 Five million people gathered digital stickers for the 2018 World Cup.